cespinozaa/job-tracker/README.md

 GEMINI_API_KEY=your-key-here
 ```

 Open **http://localhost:8000** in your browser.
-A `job_tracker.db` SQLite file is created automatically on first run — nothing else to set up.
+A `job_tracker.db` SQLite file is created automatically on first run, nothing else to set up.